mireckazimir/room-monitor/README.md

 # room-monitor
-Room monitoring shield for Raspberry Pi Zero
+## Room monitoring shield for Raspberry Pi Zero

+Hardware design and software implementation of Room monitoring shield for Master's thesis.